-The market price of the ADSs is likely to be volatile.
+Since our initial public offering in February 2021, the market price of our ADSs has been and is likely to continue to be highly volatile.
 The stock market in general, and the market for biopharmaceutical companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell the ADSs at or above the initial public offering price.
+As a result of this volatility, ADS holders may not be able to resell the ADSs at or above the price paid for the ADSs.
 The market price for the ADSs may be influenced by many factors, including:

-- results of our pre-clinical development and clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - · commencement or termination of collaborations; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents, or other intellectual property or proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates;
+- results of our pre-clinical development and clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - commencement or termination of collaborations; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents, or other intellectual property or proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and

-- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the numerous programs in our pipeline, the development of which could each generate news or significant adverse events that could impact financial results or recommendations by securities analysts.
+• the numerous programs in our pipeline, the development of which could each generate news or significant adverse events that could impact financial results or recommendations by securities analysts.

 If our semi-annual or annual results fall below the expectations of investors or securities analysts, the price of the ADSs could decline substantially.
 Furthermore, any semi-annual or annual fluctuations in our results may, in turn, cause the price of the ADSs to fluctuate substantially.
 We believe that period-to-period comparisons of our results are not necessarily meaningful and should not be relied upon as an indication of our future performance.
 In the past, following periods of volatility in the market price of a company's securities, securities class action litigation often has been instituted against that company.
 Such litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources, which could seriously harm our business, financial condition, results of operations and prospects.

 We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
 We will be subject to financial reporting and other requirements for which our accounting and other management systems and resources may not be adequately prepared.
-We may fail to comply with the rules that apply to public companies, including Section 404 of the Sarbanes-Oxley Act of 2002, which could result in sanctions or other penalties that would harm the business.
+We may fail to comply with the rules that apply to public companies, including Section 404 of the Sarbanes-Oxley Act, which could result in sanctions or other penalties that would harm the business.